comfyanonymous/ComfyUI_examples/lora/README.md

 # Lora Examples

 These are examples demonstrating how to use Loras.
+All LoRA flavours: Lycoris, loha, lokr, locon, etc... are used this way.

 You can Load these images in [ComfyUI](https://github.com/comfyanonymous/ComfyUI) to get the full workflow.